 Around 7,500 people are injured every day in auto accidents, according to 2017 crash statistics from the National Highway Traffic Safety Administration (NHTSA).
 Car accident injuries can vary from minor to severe and even deadly.
-Many crash victims don’t feel the full extent of their injuries until hours or days after a car accident, and it can be hard to know physically what to expect.
+Many crash victims don’t feel the full extent of their injuries until hours or days after a car accident, and so it can be hard to know physically what to expect.

-What are Common Physical Symptoms After a Car Accident?
+What Are Common Physical Symptoms After a Car Accident?

 You may not fully feel all your injuries in the moments right after the accident (more on that below), so here are some symptoms to watch out for.